wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 such as `I`/Non-`I`.
-`class CoherenceReplacementInfo` inherits from `class ReplacementInfo`, and it stores more detailed information about the coherence state, i.e., `owned` boolean flag to indicate whether the tag is owned by the current cache, and `shared` flag to indicate whether the block is shared by upper level caches.
+`class CoherenceReplacementInfo` inherits from `class ReplacementInfo`, and it stores more detailed information about the coherence state, i.e., `owned` boolean flag to indicate whether the tag is owned by the current cache, and `shared` flag to indicate whether upper level caches may also have a copy of the same block.
 Replacement decisions can hence prioritize certain lines over the others based on their detailed coherence status.

 #### Replacement Algorithm